numq/reduce-and-conquer/README.md

 ## More examples

-- [Haskcore](https://github.com/numq/haskcore) - A modern, lightweight standalone desktop IDE with LSP support, built with Kotlin & Compose Desktop for Haskell development
+- [haskcore](https://github.com/numq/haskcore) - A modern, lightweight standalone desktop IDE with LSP support, built with Kotlin & Compose Desktop for Haskell development
+- [GrokViewer](https://github.com/numq/grok-viewer) - An application for viewing, filtering, and exporting binary data from
+  Grok AI (xAI) archives into human-readable formats
 - [StarsNoMore](https://github.com/numq/StarsNoMore) - An application for getting a summary of statistics and traffic of a user's GitHub repositories
 - [Klarity](https://github.com/numq/Klarity) - Jetpack Compose Desktop media player library demonstration (example)